 Magnetization Switching in Highly Magnetostrictive Microstructures October 22, 2024 - Researchers learned how the size, shape, and orientation of microstructures affect how they switch magnetization directions in response to an applied voltage.
 The work advances our understanding of strain-responsive composite materials for use in energy-efficient electronic applications such as memory devices, sensors, and actuators.
 Read more »

-Tracking Oxidation in “High-Entropy” Alloys with Multiple Principle Elements October 21, 2024 - For extreme applications such as nuclear fusion reactors and high-temperature jet engines, scientists are experimenting with “high-entropy” alloys that consist of many metals mixed together in equal proportions.
+Tracking Oxidation in “High-Entropy” Alloys with Multiple Principal Elements October 21, 2024 - For extreme applications such as nuclear fusion reactors and high-temperature jet engines, scientists are experimenting with “high-entropy” alloys that consist of many metals mixed together in equal proportions.
 In this work, researchers begin to unravel how these materials degrade under high-temperature oxidative environments.
 Read more »